Series wound Dc motor (construction, Principle, Speed and Torque)

 Series wound Dc motor as we said before that this type of dc motor is a self-excited Dc motor which converts electrical power into mechanical power based on electromechanical law, but in this motor, the field winding is connected in series to the armature winding.

-In this motor we have a large amount of starting torque so it’s the best with:
+In this motor we have a large amount of starting torque so it’s the best with (applications of dc series motor):

 - Small electrical appliances.